 - Prior to the course induction week, the university hosts an International Arrival Week.
 This orientation and social programme is designed specifically for international students, and includes trips, parties, events, activities and information sessions to help students adjust to living and learning in the UK, and make new friends.

 - GCSE pass in English at grade C or above.

-- The British Council’s International English Language Testing Service (IELTS) with an average overall score of 6.0 for undergraduate study, and 6.5 for postgraduate study with at least a 5.5 in each component.
+- Most of the university's academic programmes require an IELTS with an average overall score of 6.0 with at least a 5.5 in each component.

 Bursaries and Scholarships